Find Affordable College Courses

 100 Yearly Graduations

 Indiana University - Bloomington is the 4th most popular school in the nation for students seeking a bachelor's degree in community health and preventive medicine.
 Each year, around 43,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,913 per year, while in-state graduate students, on average, pay $9,909 per year.
-For the 2020-2021 academic year, 100 bachelor's degrees were handed out to community health and preventive medicine majors at IU Bloomington.
-About 90% of this group were women, and 49% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $10,312 per year, while in-state graduate students, on average, pay $10,133 per year.
+During the most recent year for which we have data, 100 people received their bachelor's degree in community health and preventive medicine from IU Bloomington.
+Of these students, 89% were women and 45% were members of underrepresented racial-ethnic groups.

 #5